 I’m also on the board of the Boston chapter of the Women’s National Book Association, was a Tin House Summer Workshop Scholar, an assistant at the Virginia Quarterly Review Conference, and a repeat fellow at the Virginia Center for the Creative Arts.
 Each of these associations has made my life richer with the company of fellow writers and readers.
 It’s the life my protagonist Victoria wants for herself, too—to find a voice, and a life, that is genuinely her own, both on and off the page.

-Regal House Publishing is delighted to bring you The Book Lovers in the fall of 2023.
+Regal House Publishing is delighted to bring you The Literary Undoing of Victoria Swann in the fall of 2023.